vuejs/vuepress/README.md

 #### Theme API

+- `.vuepress/theme` -> won't be used as theme implicitly if the path exists, and set the path explicitly via `theme` option.

 - `extend` -> `extends`

   You can still inherit a parent theme with `extends: 'parent-theme'`, which will extends the plugins, layouts, etc.

   However, the `@theme` and `@parent-theme` aliases are not available now.

 ### CLI